 For example, if you are 165cm tall and weigh 60kg, your BMI is calculated as 60 divided by 1.65, equalling a BMI of 22.
 You can also find a BMI calculator here.

-If your BMI is 30 or higher, it falls within the obesity range, which can be subdivided into three categories:
+If your BMI is 30 or higher, it falls within the obesity range, which can be subdivided into 3 categories [4]:

-However, it’s important to note that although BMI has been used as the go-to measurement of weight for a long time, it’s now being disputed by some for its inaccuracy and criticised for its oversimplification.
-While it is a screening tool, it doesn’t diagnose body fatness or overall health.
+However, it’s important to note that although BMI has been used as the go-to measurement of weight for a long time, it’s now being disputed by some for its inaccuracy and criticised for its oversimplification [5].

-Therefore, for an accurate diagnosis, it’s recommended to see your doctor or a trained health care provider that can perform an appropriate assessment.
+Therefore, for an accurate diagnosis, it’s recommended to see your doctor or a trained healthcare provider who can perform an appropriate assessment.

-There are many risks associated with obesity, including a range of diseases and chronic conditions.
+There are many risks associated with obesity, including a range of diseases and chronic conditions that impact your physical health [1].

 Depending on the causation, there are many treatment options available when it comes to treating obesity.

-Through promoting a more healthy lifestyle and through the help of health care professionals, individuals can lower health risks associated with obesity and improve their overall wellbeing.
+By promoting a more healthy lifestyle and with the help of healthcare professionals, individuals can lower the health risks associated with obesity and improve their overall well-being.

 No matter how much exercise you do, and no matter how many restrictive diets you go on, your body will continue to work against the fight by triggering hormones that keep the weight on.